If you’re not sure what to do next, Performance Through People are here to help.

 - Opportunities to progress to a higher-level Apprenticeship, up the career ladder or to university

 - You’ll earn a wage and no tuition fees to pay

 - Over 90% of Apprentices stay in employment and a third are promoted

-- 45 per cent of parents think a university degree delivers less value than it used to
+- 45% of parent think a University degree delivers less value than it used to.

 A traineeship is an education and training programme with work experience.
 It will include training to prepare you for the workplace, the opportunity to improve your English and maths if needed and a high quality work experience placement.
 Traineeships last anything from six weeks to six months and the content is tailored to your needs and those of the business you are working with.

 You could be suitable for a Traineeship if you:

 - Are unemployed (or work less than 16 hours per week) and have little work experience